CraryPrimitiveMan/awesome-with-star/awesome/josephmisiti_awesome-machine-learning.md

 * [SimpleCV](http://simplecv.org/) - An open source computer vision framework that gives access to several high-powered computer vision libraries, such as OpenCV.
 Written on Python and runs on Mac, Windows, and Ubuntu Linux.
 * [Vigranumpy](https://github.com/ukoethe/vigra) - Python bindings for the VIGRA C++ computer vision library. :star:261
 * [OpenFace](https://cmusatyalab.github.io/openface/) - Free and open source face recognition with deep neural networks.
-* [PCV](https://github.com/jesolem/PCV) - Open source Python module for computer vision. :star:1268
+* [PCV](https://github.com/jesolem/PCV) - Open source Python module for computer vision. :star:1269
-* [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognize and manipulate faces from Python or from the command line. :star:10822
+* [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognize and manipulate faces from Python or from the command line. :star:10865
 * [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container. :star:98
+* [Detectron](https://github.com/facebookresearch/Detectron) - FAIR's software system that implements state-of-the-art object detection algorithms, including Mask R-CNN.
+It is written in Python and powered by the Caffe2 deep learning framework. :star:10312

 <a name="python-nlp"></a>
 #### Natural Language Processing

 * [NLTK](http://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
 * [Pattern](http://www.clips.ua.ac.be/pattern) - A web mining module for the Python programming language.
 It has tools for natural language processing, machine learning, among others.
-* [Quepy](https://github.com/machinalis/quepy) - A python framework to transform natural language questions to queries in a database query language. :star:895
+* [Quepy](https://github.com/machinalis/quepy) - A python framework to transform natural language questions to queries in a database query language. :star:897
 * [TextBlob](http://textblob.readthedocs.io/en/dev/) - Providing a consistent API for diving into common natural language processing (NLP) tasks.
 Stands on the giant shoulders of NLTK and Pattern, and plays nicely with both.
 * [YAlign](https://github.com/machinalis/yalign) - A sentence aligner, a friendly tool for extracting parallel sentences from comparable corpora. :star:85
 * [jieba](https://github.com/fxsjy/jieba#jieba-1) - Chinese Words Segmentation Utilities.
-* [SnowNLP](https://github.com/isnowfy/snownlp) - A library for processing Chinese text. :star:2812
+* [SnowNLP](https://github.com/isnowfy/snownlp) - A library for processing Chinese text. :star:2813
 * [spammy](https://github.com/prodicus/spammy) - A library for email Spam filtering built on top of nltk :star:78
 * [loso](https://github.com/victorlin/loso) - Another Chinese segmentation library. :star:67
 * [genius](https://github.com/duanhongyi/genius) - A Chinese segment base on Conditional Random Field. :star:163